 In addition, the Law Enforcement Torch Run hosts a variety of annual fundraising events including Polar Plunges, Dunkin’ Cop on Rooftop, Tip-A-Cop events, Truck Convoys and Plane Pull events.
 Since 1986, the Law Enforcement Torch Run has raised more than $59 million while increasing awareness of Special Olympics Illinois athletes and their accomplishments.

 The Illinois Law Enforcement Torch Run has selected “Guardians of the Flame” as the theme for 2023 and will be using #ILTorchRun23 on social media to inspire officers and departments to spread the word about how the Torch Run transforms the lives of Special Olympics athletes in Illinois.

 SOILL, LETR, and the Illinois State Police

-Together, we made 2019 a great year for Special Olympic athletes by raising over $103,000, allowing them to experience the excitement and sense of fulfillment the Illinois Special Olympics can bring.
+Together, we made 2022 a great year for Special Olympic athletes.
+Our fundraising allowed the athletes to experience the excitement and sense of fulfillment Special Olympics Illinois brings.